 - Ticket on Departure (ToD): These tickets must be printed at the station before travelling, either at a ticket machine or the ticket desk.
 You will need your 8 digit booking reference and any bank card to print the tickets.
 The bank card does not need to be the same one you used to book.

 - E-tickets: These can be shown from a mobile device either as a PDF file or from within the Omio app.
-E-tickets can also be printed at home onto plain paper and brought to the station.
-It is not possible to print these tickets at a ticket machine or desk at the station.

 Assistance is readily available at stations around the UK.
 Passengers will need to contact the specific train company that they are travelling with in advance of their journey in order to make the necessary arrangements.
 The contact details for the UK rail operators can be found here.